 I loved our summer trip to Emilia-Romagna in the North of Italy.
 I was with my husband and our two kids (16 and 12 years old at the time) and we were there for a family holiday.
 We love Italy and have travelled there widely but we’d never been to this region before.
 Emilia-Romagna lies between Venice and Florence and many visitors pass through the area without stopping to explore what it has to offer.
 Emilia-Romagna is one of the wealthiest regions in Italy.
 It produces some fantastic food and has a rich cultural heritage.
-We really enjoyed our time in the region and we stayed in some places which I’d definitely recommend for families.
+We really enjoyed our time in the region and we stayed in some places which I’d definitely recommend.

 We spent the first couple of nights in Emilia-Romagna in the gorgeous city of Parma (you can read my post about what we did in Parma here).
 We stayed at an excellent B&B called R&B Opera 11 which I would recommend to anyone.
 The owners are friendly, kind and helpful and the accommodation is comfortable and stylish and in a perfect location for exploring the city and enjoying its food (parma ham and parmesan are from here) and culture.